Bus Accident Attorney in Brandon, Florida

 A victim of a bus accident in Florida has four years to pursue a personal injury claim.
 If you do not do this, you will be unable to launch a civil case against the person or entity that caused the accident.

 It is critical that you do not wait too long before choosing to file charges.
-If you are unsure of the process or what you should do, you should call our Golden Law Group bus accident lawyer immediately.
+If you are unsure of the process or what you should do, you should call our Golden Injury Attorneys bus accident lawyer immediately.
 They will assist you in your journey towards claiming the just compensation that you deserve.

 What damages can I recover?